A Brief History of India

-I have visited ten times and still only seen a small part of India’s incredible diversity.
+I have visited ten times and have still only seen a small part of India’s incredible diversity.

-- A train journey is a must - Across the Middle, taking in Delhi, Calcutta, Shimla and Amritsar amongst a host of absorbing architectural sights.
+- A train journey is a must - Across the Middle, taking in Delhi, Kolkata, Shimla and Amritsar, amongst a host of absorbing architectural sights.
 Varanasi was the highlight for me.
 A never to be forgotten enthralling and ethereal experience.

 - Magical Mumbai and the Gateway to India

-- Tranquil Kashmir – though check safety advice – tensions are often too high to me it safe
+- Tranquil Kashmir – though check safety advice – tensions are often too high to make it safe

 - Kerala - The land of lagoons and Ayurveda